MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

 2. To publish the extension, run the [Publish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616079).

     The cmdlet takes as parameters the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance that you want to install to and the .app package file that contains the extension.
-The following example publishes the extension **MyExtension** to the **YourDynamicsNAVServer** instance.
+The following example publishes the extension **MyExtension.app** to the **YourDynamicsNAVServer** instance.

     ```
-    Publish-NAVApp -ServerInstance YourDynamicsNAVServer -Path "C:\Users\vmadmin\Desktop\ExtensionName.app"
+    Publish-NAVApp -ServerInstance YourDynamicsNAVServer -Path ".\MyExtension.app"
     ```

 3. To synchronize the schema of a tenant database to the extension, run the [Sync-NavApp cmdlet]((https://go.microsoft.com/fwlink/?linkid=846311).

-    The following example synchronizes the extension MyExtension:
+    The following example synchronizes the extension **MyExtension** with the tenant:

     ```
-    Sync-NavApp -ServerInstance YourDynamicsNAVServer -Name ExtensionName -Path “C:\Users\vmadmin\Desktop\ExtensionName.app”
+    Sync-NavApp -ServerInstance YourDynamicsNAVServer -Name ExtensionName -Path “.\MyExtension.app” -Tenant TenantID
     ```
+    Replace `TenantID` with the tenant ID of the database.
+If you do not have a multitenant server instance, use `default` or omit this parameter.

 The extension can now be installed on tenants.

 ## Install an extension